12 Defining soil horizons

 Not all important soil properties change from one horizon to the next or at the same rate with depth.
 In some instances confident interpretation of the suitability of a soil for a particular end use may depend on the rate of change of a single property at a horizon boundary.
 For this reason the basis for separating the horizon may need to be explicitly stated, not just the traditional generalised estimate of the amount of overall change.

 The soil surface has a slightly more restrictive definition than the land surface.
-The soil surface begins below the layer of fresh leaf litter or small living plants, but above organic soil materials such as peat.
+The soil surface begins below the layer of fresh leaf litter or small living plants, and at the top of organic soil materials such as decomposing litter or peat.
 The mineral soil surface is further restricted, being the top of the first horizon dominated by mineral soil material.
-Horizon depths are defined only with reference to the soil surface overall - scrape back litter or grasses and measure from there.
+Horizon depths are defined only with reference to the soil surface - scrape back fresh litter and/or small plants and measure from there.

 draw this